Albert-lane-org/Albert-Repo-Current-Template-/README.md

 Dear Microsoft and Google,

 I, too, have made many mistakes.
-You need to fund me to source a solution.
-You can't use the internet to communicate it.
-The code will be inauditable to human, and you have put me in danger by remaining in the dark.
+The list does not include stealing time or money, nor paid development of sentinel software, nor targeting of individuals for Red Team Enterprise MDM Development.

 That was a very poor decision.